VishShield/VishShield.github.io/README-REACT.md

-# ScamShield AI - React + 3D Models + Dark/Light Theme
+# VishShield AI - React + 3D Models + Dark/Light Theme

 A stunning, modern React website with **3D animations**, **dark/light theme toggle**, and **smooth transitions** inspired by apate.ai.
 Built with React, Three.js, and Framer Motion for the ultimate user experience.